davidvavra/firebase-remote-config-codelab/README.md

                      .build());
 int cacheExpiration = (BuildConfig.DEBUG)?
 0 : 3600; // Cache is invalid after an hour in production
 ```
-    - add the fecch code from the instructions to `Activity#onCreate`

   - Folow instructions "Get parameter values to use in your app"
     - add the code to method `getButtonText`
   - Run the code on the phone